From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-Even if users do not selectively present their conversations, any adversarial system must address the inherent communication gap between the informed users and the uninformed moderators~\cite{kim2014adversarial}. \textbf{When users submit their evidence, they need to prove to moderators that their submitted conversations happened~\cite{messenger2017facebook}, known in offline settings as evidence authentication}.
-While moderators may sometimes have enough trust in a user so that they accept the conversation as authentic~\cite{rajendran2024deniable}, the growing prevalence of false reports demands the authentication of user-submitted conversations~\cite{sultana2021unmochon}.
+Even if users do not selectively disclose their conversations, any adversarial system must address the inherent communication gap between the informed users and the uninformed moderators~\cite{kim2014adversarial}. \textbf{When users submit their evidence, they need to prove to moderators that their submitted conversations happened~\cite{messenger2017facebook}, known in offline settings as evidence authentication}.
+While moderators may sometimes have enough trust in a user so that they accept the conversation as authentic~\cite{rajendran2024deniable}, the growing threats of false reports demands the authentication of user-submitted conversations~\cite{sultana2021unmochon}.

 In particular, authentication of online conversations consists of two key components: 1) \textit{identity attribution} that verifies the participants in the conversation are indeed the parties involved in the reported incident; 2) \textit{message authentication} that ensures that the messages in the conversation have not been altered and originate from the claimed sender.
-When moderators can access the conversation directly, authentication is relatively straightforward.
-This applies to cases where community moderators can review messages in public channels or where non-E2EE platforms allow access to private conversations for platform moderators.
-However, moderators often lack access to certain conversations, such as community moderators reviewing direct messages between users or private channels, or platform moderators dealing with E2EE conversations.
-In these cases, specialized authentication methods are required.
-These methods can be categorized based on who provides the authentication: the platform or the user who submits the evidence.
+When moderators can access the conversation directly, authentication is relatively straightforward, as in the case of community moderators reviewing messages in public channels.
+However, community moderators often lack access to certain conversations, such as direct messages between users, conversations in private channels, or E2EE conversations.
+These cases demand specialized authentication methods, which can be categorized based on who provides the authentication: the platform or the user who submits the evidence.
 In the following, \textbf{we criticize the flawed use of these methods in existing reporting systems and then propose new design ideas that provide sufficient authentication}.